Khalifa bin Zayed Al Nahyan: Personal life

 Khalifa was the eldest son of Zayed bin Sultan Al Nahyan and Hassa bint Mohammed bin Khalifa Al Nahyan.
 This made him his father's representative, being the eldest son in the family.

-He was married to Shamsa bint Suhail Al Mazrouei, on October 18, 1964.
+He married Shamsa bint Suhail Al Mazrouei on October 18, 1964.
 Sheikha Shamsa Bint Suhail was from a famous Al Khamis family of the Al Shikr branch of the Mazaria tribe in Liwa.
 Sheikh Khalifa and Sheikha Shamsa had eight children: